sumahiremath/buildtales/_posts/2025-08-30-why-rails-apps-fail-production-ach-teaches-us.md

 # Open Graph / Social Media
 og:
-  title: "Why Rails Apps Fail in Production (and What ACH Teaches Us)"
+  title: "Why Apps Fail in Production (and What ACH Teaches Us)"
-  description: "Understanding why Rails apps fail in production using ACH payment processing as a case study, and how to apply Release It! principles for resilience."
+  description: "Understanding why apps fail in production using ACH payment processing as a case study, and how to apply Release It! principles for resilience."
   type: "article"

 # Twitter Card
 twitter:
   card: "summary"
-  title: "Why Rails Apps Fail in Production (and What ACH Teaches Us)"
+  title: "Why Apps Fail in Production (and What ACH Teaches Us)"
-  description: "Understanding why Rails apps fail in production using ACH payment processing as a case study, and how to apply Release It! principles for resilience."
+  description: "Understanding why apps fail in production using ACH payment processing as a case study, and how to apply Release It! principles for resilience."

 # Syndication and Original Content Declaration
 robots: "index, follow"